kbshin01/CSE110Lab1/index.md

 ### [Misc](#misc)

-I am from LA and and studying remotely for winter quarter of 2021 at UCSD.
+I am from LA and am studying remotely for winter quarter of 2021 at UCSD.
 Studying computer science, sophomore year. :grinning:

 I have a dog and she is great!
 I like learning [languages](#other-languages) I am fluent in English and Korean and am trying to improve my Chinese.